Rohit2698/Hand_cricket/README.md

 # Hand_cricket
-Just a simple code of cricket
+Just a simple code of cricket game with Computer as Second Team ANd You compete with the computer